Best Belts for Men of 2020

 This review is brought to you by Nick Bruckbauer.
 With over a decade of experience as a professional engineer, Nick brings an analytical and scientific approach to his reviews and is an expert across a wide variety of consumer and outdoor products.
-His close attention to detail helps him evaluate and explain small nuances that may have a great impact on the comfort or performance of a product, and he takes pride in helping you determine the performance features that are important to you and your needs.
-Nick wears belts daily, from more formal attire at his office job to lightweight models on weekend backcountry excursions.
+His close attention to detail helps him evaluate and explain small nuances that may have a great impact on the comfort or performance of a product, and he takes pride in helping readers determine the performance features that are most relevant to their needs.
+Nick wears belts daily, from more formal attire at his office job to lightweight models for weekend backcountry excursions.

-In this review, we bought and tested 10 of the highest performing and best-selling belts available, comparing them day side-by-side.
-With each model in hand, we paid close attention to the thickness, rigidity, texture, and feel of each material, and the weight and density of each buckle.
-We put each model on and took it off several times, weaving it through our pant loops, buckling and unbuckling the buckle, and practicing tightening and loosening.
-We cut the trim to fit models to our preferred size, and wore each model with a variety of outfits on various outings.
-Finally, we rated each product across five different performance metrics to help you find the best option for your needs.
+In this review, we bought 10 of the highest-rated and best-selling belts available to compare them side-by-side.
+With each model in hand, we paid close attention to the thickness, rigidity, texture, and feel of the materials, and the weight and density of each buckle.
+We put each model on and took it off several times, weaving it through our pant loops, buckling and unbuckling it, and practicing finer tightening and loosening.
+We cut the trim-to-fit models to our preferred size and wore each model with a variety of outfits on various occasions.
+Finally, we rated each product across five different performance metrics to help you identify the best option for your needs.

 Analysis and Test Results

-We put our lineup to the test and rated each model to determine the best materials and construction quality, buckle hardware quality, ease of use, adjustability, and style and versatility.
-We think that these performance metrics are the most important qualities to look for when searching for a new belt, and we will help identify the most suitable options based on your needs and priorities.
+We put our lineup to the test and rated each model to determine the best materials and construction, buckle hardware quality, ease of use, adjustability, and style and versatility.
+We think that these performance metrics are the most important qualities to look for when searching for a new belt, and we will try to point out the most suitable options for your needs and priorities.

 Material and Construction Quality

-Many options look the same at first glance and may have similar colors, styles, and general types of materials.
-For a simple product meant to help hold up your pants, quality might not seem like a very meaningful priority, but we've found that higher-quality materials and construction techniques can be the difference between a product that loses its luster after a few months or one that lasts several years, even decades.
-By spending a little more upfront for higher quality materials, you open yourself up to options that won't crack, peel, warp, sag, or fade as you wear them through the years.
+Many options look the same at first glance with similar colors, styles, and general types of materials.
+For a simple product meant to help hold up your pants, quality might not seem like a high priority, but we've found that better quality materials and construction techniques can be the difference between a product that loses its luster after a few months and one that lasts several years, or even decades.
+By spending a little more upfront for higher quality materials, you get to enjoy a well-built product that won't crack, peel, warp, sag, or fade as you wear it through the years.

-Similarly, the Main Street Forge Bootlegger is another full-grain leather model, though with a slightly thinner and softer build that is a bit less bulky and more pliable than the Hanks Everday.
-It also has a more weathered and rustic finish than the smoother and more polished looking finish of the Hanks Everyday.
-Both full-grain leather models have similar materials and construction and would make a great choice that should last a very long time.
+The Main Street Forge Bootlegger is another full-grain leather model, though with a slightly thinner and softer build that is a bit less bulky and more pliable than the Hanks Everyday.
+It also sports a more weathered and rustic finish than the smoother and more polished finish of the Hanks Everyday.
+Both full-grain leather models have similar materials and construction and could make a great choice that should last a very long time.
 We expect the models we tested with inferior leather materials to wear out quicker in the punch holes, making the fit less precise over time.